 The below is pulled from the October 2019 Edition of Workspan Magazine with new additional commentary on setting standards for equal pay for equal work.

-Data from the World Economic Forum suggests that it will take 20 decades to close the gender pay gap, not to mention the racial pay gap.
-The Pew Research Center reports women make 85% of what men make, black people make 75% of what white people make, and Hispanic people make about 70% of what white people make.
+Data from the World Economic Forum suggests that it will take 131 years to close the gender pay gap, not to mention the racial pay gap.
+The Pew Research Center reports women make 85% of what men make, Black people make 75% of what white people make, and Hispanic people make about 70% of what white people make.

 Racial and gender pay gaps are widely acknowledged, but little progress has been made in closing them over the past few years.

-Today’s solutions to address pay equity (lawyers or labor economists, complex analyses and a “one-and-done” mentality because their cost structure is so expensive) actually perpetuate the problem of pay disparity.
+Traditional methods to address pay equity (i.e. lawyers or labor economists, complex analyses, and a “one-and-done” mentality because their cost structure is so expensive) actually perpetuate the problem of pay disparity.
 Worse, most labor economists will view time away from work to give birth or to raise children as not job-related, so when using years of relevant work experience as a “control” in these analyses, mothers will forever be behind men.

 These and other aspects of the current market solutions are designed to justify and maintain the status quo, not actually fix the problem.

-Not only is this inefficient and costly process not in an organization’s best financial or operational interests, but it also fundamentally misunderstands the nature of pay gap analysis: It’s not a one-time thing, but an ongoing process that must be repeated regularly to ensure the company is maintaining pay equity as it evolves.
+Not only is this inefficient and costly process not in an organization’s best financial or operational interests, but it also fundamentally misunderstands the nature of how to analyze pay equity: It’s not a one-time thing, but an ongoing process that must be repeated regularly to ensure the company is maintaining pay equity as it evolves.

 Already adopted by Syndio clients and leading organizations like Slack, NerdWallet and Match Group, these standards outline a three-pronged approach to achieving pay equity:

 1. Recognize the obligation to commit to ongoing pay analyses.

 - Companies have a responsibility to ensure fair pay for their employees.